ICRAR/daliuge/docs/_intro.rst

 * Completely data-driven, and data DROP is the graph "node" (no longer just the edge) that has persistent states and events
-* Integration of data-lifecycle managment within data processing framework
+* Integration of data-lifecycle management within the data processing framework
 * Separation between logical graphs and physical graphs
-* Docker-based processing component interface
+* Docker-based pipeline component interface

 In :doc:`overview` we give a glimpse to the main concepts present in DFMS.
-Later sections of the documentation describe more in detail how dfms works.
+Later sections of the documentation describe more in detail how DFMS works.
 Enjoy!